kivy/kivy/doc/sources/guide/events.rst

     def btn_pressed(self, instance, pos):

-The first parameter is `self`, which is the instance of the class this function is defined in.
+The first parameter is `self`, which is the instance of the class where this function is defined.
 You can use an in-line function as follows:

 .. code-block:: python
    :linenos: